proknow/proknow-uploader/README.md

 ### Windows

 Here is the command to build the uploader.
-Please be sure to replace C:\path\to\config.json with the file you created with the parameters listed above.
+Please be sure to replace "Project Name" with the name of the uploader and `config.json` with the path to your config file.

 ```
-pyinstaller --onefile --windowed --icon "icon.ico" --add-data "C:\path\to\config.json;.\" --name "Project Name" uploader.py Application.py Steps.py
+pyinstaller --onefile --windowed --add-data "config.json;./" --icon="icon.ico" --name="Project Name" uploader.py Application.py Steps.py
 ```

 ### Mac OS